 The best beach in Turkey for couples is usually the one that requires a little extra effort to reach because that effort creates the feeling of having found something genuinely special together.

-- Kaputaş Beach — The Most Photogenic Beach in Turkey
+7. Kaputaş Beach – The Most Photogenic Beach in Turkey

 Kaputaş is a tiny beach at the base of a limestone canyon between Kaş and Kalkan.
-You reach it by descending approximately 180 steps from the coastal road above.
+You reach it by descending 187 steps from the coastal road above.
 As you come around the final bend of the stairs, a small arc of golden sand and white pebbles, backed by soaring cliffs, opens ahead of you.

-Click to Expand: Activities, Costs, and Planning
+Click to Expand: Activities, Costs and Planning

 The water is an electric turquoise caused by freshwater springs rising from the seabed.
 This makes the sea noticeably cooler and more refreshing than at neighboring beaches.
-Snorkeling around the rocky edges where the freshwater meets the Mediterranean is excellent, offering high visibility and interesting marine life tucked into the cliff crevices.
+Snorkelling around the rocky edges where the freshwater meets the Mediterranean is excellent, offering high visibility and interesting marine life tucked into the cliff crevices.

 - Best for: Couples, photographers, and Blue Cruise guests